isaacnmm/pestpolicy-hugo2XX/content/posts/what-should-i-feed-my-bearded-dragon/index.md

 layout: post
 ---
 So, what should I feed my [bearded](https://pestpolicy.com/can-bearded-dragons-eat-apples/) [dragon](https://pestpolicy.com/can-bearded-dragons-eat-bananas/)?
 Well, bearded dragons are pets that are feed on several vegetables, fruits, and insects.
-*So, feed the bearded dragons with fruits (tomatoes, mangoes, bananas or grapes, etc.), vegetables (cabbages, broccoli, greens, pepper, sweet potato, or cucumber, etc.), insects (king-worms, meal-worms, crickets, etc.), or substrates for bearded dragons.�*
+*So, feed the bearded dragons with fruits (tomatoes, mangoes, bananas or grapes, etc.), vegetables (cabbages, broccoli, greens, pepper, sweet potato, or cucumber, etc.), insects (king-worms, meal-worms, crickets, etc.), or substrates for bearded dragons.*
 Thus, its evident
 [bearded dragons](https://cvm.ncsu.edu/documents/caring-for-your-bearded-dragon/)
 will feed on various foods, including fruits, vegetables, insects, and equally the commercially available substrates.